stebi123/Deep-fake-detection-models/README.md

 -  Expanding research into **deepfake video detection**, as image-based detection alone is insufficient to combat evolving generative techniques.
 -  As a starting point, I have explored **CNN-LSTM hybrid models** to analyze sequential frame inconsistencies in videos.
 -  Experimenting with **3D CNNs and Transformer-based models** for improved spatiotemporal feature extraction.
--  Developing **real-time detection** methods that can flag deepfake videos with minimal latency.

 ## 💡 Contributing
 If you're interested in improving deepfake detection methodologies or have insights into advanced architectures, feel free to contribute!